bricksdont/sockeye-toy-models/README.md

 # sockeye-toy-models

-This repo provides sample code that eventually trains a toy Sockeye model.
+This repo provides sample code that eventually trains a toy Sockeye model with reconstruction.
 It downloads and installs all software and data, preprocesses data and trains a model.
 After that, there is a script that demonstrates how evaluation typically works.

 This will train a **toy** model that does not output meaningful translations.
-All commands assume training and translation should run on **CPU**, rather than **GPU**.
-If you have a multicore machine, consider increasing `num_threads` in the scripts.
+All commands assume training and translation should run on **GPU**, rather than **CPU**.
+Also, if you have a multicore machine, consider increasing `num_threads` in the scripts.

 # Requirements